Accurate and Efficient Waveform Model for Precessing Binary Black Holes: Model performance and validation

 \section{Model performance and validation}

 In this Section, we assess the performance of \xode.

 As a phenomenological frequency-domain approximant, \xode\ can be efficiently generated as shown in Fig.~\ref{fig:evaluation_time}.
-Here we report the evaluation time per waveform of \xode\ on a personal laptop and compare it with \xphm\ (using default parameters), which is one of the most efficient waveform approximants in the literature.
+Here we report the evaluation time per waveform of \xode\ on a personal laptop (specifically, a MacBook Pro with a 2.6 GHz 6-Core Intel Core i7 processor) and compare it with \xphm\ (using default parameters), which is one of the most efficient waveform approximants in the literature.
 The system we consider has a spin configuration $(\chi_{1x}, \chi_{1y}, \chi_{1z}) = (0, 0.6, 0.2),\ (\chi_{2x}, \chi_{2y}, \chi_{2z})=(0.6, 0, 0.2)$ and always starts from a GW frequency of $f_{\rm low}=10$\,Hz.
 Because we include the $\ell=|m'|=4$ mode in the coprecessing $L$ frame, this means the precession ODE needs to be integrated starting from $\omega = 5\pi\,{\rm rad\,s^{-1}}$.
 Two different mass ratios are considered, $q=1/2$ (top panel) and $q=1/4$ (middle panel).
 We quote the average generation time, $t_{\rm eval}$, as a function of the total mass, which affects the evaluation time for two reasons.
 Firstly, we set the frequency resolution $\Delta f$ based on the duration of the waveform, as

 and $t_{\rm dur}$ is an estimation of the merger time when the dominant $l=|m'|=2$ mode enters the frequency band,

 Secondly, the upper limit of the frequency vector is set to $f_{\rm up}={\rm min}[0.3/M, 2048\,{\rm Hz}]$.
 The frequency vector we use to generate the waveform then spans from $f_{\rm low}$ to $f_{\rm up}$ with a uniform spacing of $\Delta f$.\footnote{Note the choice of the frequency vector here is to account for the duration of the signal in the time domain.
 In practice, \xode\ can compute the waveform on an arbitrary frequency grid with $f>0$ and the grid can be unevenly sampled.}